GrowthPath/zoho_analytics_connector/README.md

 To use AuthToken, pass the AuthToken, and set ClientID and ClientSecret to none.
 The test cases give some hints.

-Note: This may need to some additional work to allow for .com.au Zoho accounts.

 For OAuth2:
 ----------